HusseinBakri/TransformMeshToGIFSprite/README.md

 ```
 blender -b -P GIFandSpriteFromModel.py -- --inm 'Hat.obj'
 ```

+## Javascript Viewers for 3D Sprites
+* First suggestion a lovely library found at

 ## MIT License

 This tool uses on another code that create a CSS Sprite (found at https://gist.github.com/gourneau/939252 ) which is based on Creative Commons Attribution 3.0 United.
 All rights reserved and my great appreciation.